How your money is

 Interactive Investor Limited: Company Structure

 The Interactive Investor group is 100% equity funded with no external debt.
-With net assets of over £100m it is one of the largest retail brokers in the country.
+With net assets of more than £100million, it is one of the largest retail brokers in the country.
 The group is majority owned by J.C.
-Flowers & Co. a leading private investment firm, with approximately $15 billion of capital invested and investments in 49 banks and financial companies across 16 countries.
+Flowers & Co, a leading private investment firm, with approximately $15billion (£12million) of capital invested and investments in 49 banks and financial companies across 16 countries.

-In the UK the group operates an execution-only broker service under the interactive investor brand name, looking after over £21bn of assets on behalf of 300,000 customers.
-This service is provided by Interactive Investor Services Limited, which is authorised and regulated by the FCA.
+In the UK the group operates an execution-only broker service under the interactive investor brand name, looking after more than £21billion of assets on behalf of 300,000 customers.
+This service is provided by Interactive Investor Services Limited, which is authorised and regulated by the Financial Conduct Authority (FCA).
 Your legal agreement is with this company and your investments are registered in the name of Interactive Investor Nominee Services Limited.

-Interactive Investor Services Limited does not operate as a bank, does not have any exposure to under-performing assets (including sub-prime) and does not lend any of the stock it holds for customers.
+Interactive Investor Services Limited does not operate as a bank, have any exposure to under-performing assets (including sub-prime) or lend any of the stock it holds for customers.

 How your assets are protected

 - Your investments are held with Interactive Investor Services Limited and registered in the name of Interactive Investor Services Nominees Limited, or other appointed custodian.
-Investments held in this way are afforded ‘trust status’ which means that in the event of the firm becoming insolvent your assets are protected from the firm’s creditors.
+Investments held in this way are afforded "trust status", which means that in the event of the firm becoming insolvent your investments are protected from the firm’s creditors.

-- We carry out due diligence on any banks we propose to hold client money with, we diversify the money we hold to ensure that clients’ money is not exposed to a single bank, and we only place money with institutions which are covered by the UK FSCS deposit protection scheme, or by a similar European scheme.
+- We carry out due diligence on any banks we propose to hold client money with and diversify the money we hold to ensure that clients’ money is not exposed to a single bank, and we only place money with institutions which are covered by the UK Financial Services Compensation Scheme (FSCS) deposit protection scheme, or by a similar European programme.